 Often, this is a conversational move designed to say “I am feeling embarrassed and I need to save face,” in which case you probably need to consider whether continuing the conversation is a productive move.
 But sometimes truth as a concept does seem to be a real point of contention, especially among those of radically post-modern disposition.

-Star of the Evening.
-Pinterest.
+In this brief opening exchange in Esther McCoy’s 1948 New Yorker short story, “The Important House,” we learn a lot about gender politics and the American home.
 Pain by Rhoda Feng.
 Facebook in the Age of Facebook.
 Screenshot of image search for Facebook’s “Like” button.
+Text of a paper delivered at Theorizing the Web 2012 conference at the University of Maryland on April 14, 2012.
 What Money Can’t Buy: Michael Sandel On Market Moralism Run Amok.

 Age of Ignorance by Charles Simic.
+Widespread ignorance bordering on idiocy is our new national goal.
 Errol Morris.
 The Inner History of Devices.
-Stuart Hall.
-Nietszche.